gistratta/magnetar/README.md

 ## 2. To run the code

-The code runs under Python 3.8.x and requires the following modules:
+The code runs under Python >= 3.7.x or and requires the following modules:

 *ipython, astropy, numpy, matplotlib, scipy,  pandas, sympy*